boldlink/support-scripts/scripts/docker-terraform-vars/README.md

 2. **When all variables defined in Dockerfile have been used or exempted**

-- When variables defined in Dockerfile have been used or exempted using the `--exclude` argument, the following is the output
+- When variables defined in Dockerfile have been used or exempted using the `--exclude` argument, the following is the output on the linux terminal

 ```
 [Info]: All variables defined in Dockerfile have been used in deployment or are exempted.